Post-punk revival: 2011–present: Crank wave, Post-Brexit New Wave and Windmill scene

-Post punk artists that attained prominence in the 2010s and early 2020s included Parquet Courts, Protomartyr and Geese (United States), Preoccupations (Canada), Iceage (Denmark), and Viagra Boys (Sweden).
+Post punk artists that attained prominence in the 2010s and early 2020s included Parquet Courts, Protomartyr, Priests and Geese (United States), Preoccupations (Canada), Iceage (Denmark), and Viagra Boys (Sweden).

 In the mid-to-late 2010s and early 2020s, a new wave of post-punk bands from Britain and Ireland emerged.
 The groups in this scene have been described with the term "crank wave" by NME in 2019, and as "Post-Brexit New Wave" by NPR writer Matthew Perpetua in 2021.
 Perpetua describes the groups in the scene as "U.K. bands that kinda talk-sing over post-punk music, and sometimes it's more like post-rock."
-Many of the acts are associated with producer Dan Carey and his record label Speedy Wunderground, and with The Windmill, an all-ages music venue in Brixton, London.
+Many of the acts are associated with producer Dan Carey and his record label Speedy Wunderground, and with The Windmill, a music venue in Brixton, London.
 Artists that have been identified as part of the style include Black Midi, Squid, Black Country, New Road, Dry Cleaning, Shame, Sleaford Mods, Fontaines D.C., the Murder Capital, Idles and Yard Act.

+Critical pushback on the lack of innovation, and homogeneity, of some of the bands under this umbrella has led to some referring to the bands they deem less interesting as "landfill post-punk".
+The term was coined by Sam Dynes, writing for The Mancunion, who stated that "a clear fondness for Mark E Smith runs through most of the lesser bands to the point of parody".

+Other notable British post-punk revival bands of this era include Trash Kit and Shopping (both of which included Ray Aggs as a member), and Big Joanie.
+These groups emerged from the scenes surrounding the London music venues Power Lunches and DIY Space for London.